|Images copyright Dundee Comics Tyrant|

 seemed to be a mean-spirited attitude for the company to take, as

-they would surely only benefit from their artists promoting the
+they would surely only benefit from any of their artists promoting

-product - so why prevent them from doing so?
-(Seems a fair
+the product - so why prevent them from doing so?
+(Seems like

 In the absence of any clear details or explanation as to why